dotnet/docs-maui/docs/user-interface/controls/map.md

 - `Pins`, of type `IList<Pin>`, represents the list of pins on the map.
 - `VisibleRegion`, of type `MapSpan`, returns the currently displayed region of the map.

-These properties, with the exception of the `MapElements`, `Pins`, and `VisibleRegion` properties, are backed by `BindableProperty` objects, which mean they can be targets of data bindings.
+These properties, with the exception of the `MapElements`, `Pins`, and `VisibleRegion` properties, are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which mean they can be targets of data bindings.

 The <xref:Microsoft.Maui.Controls.Maps.Map> class also defines a `MapClicked` event that's fired when the map is tapped.
 The `MapClickedEventArgs` object that accompanies the event has a single property named `Location`, of type `Location`.
 When the event is fired, the `Location` property is set to the map location that was tapped.
 For information about the `Location` class, see [Location and distance](#location-and-distance).